upmio/unit-operator/doc/api-documentation.md

 - **Error Handling**: Monitor status field for operation results
 - **Resource Cleanup**: Use finalizers for cleanup operations
 - **Security**: Ensure sensitive parameters are stored in secrets
+  - When using Compose Operator, follow its AES-256-CTR encryption and Secret layout (`https://github.com/upmio/compose-operator`).

 ---